|

 Manchester United

+His tenure proved mixed and ultimately short-lived.
+Manchester United struggled for consistency in domestic competition, while his time at the club also included a run to a major European final.
 His managerial record on this page is supported by the detailed match data below, including overall statistics, domestic and European competition breakdowns, and season-by-season performance summaries.

 Tactical Style

-Rúben Amorim is generally associated with structured football built around positional discipline, quick transitions, energetic pressing, and clear roles within a flexible system.
+Rúben Amorim is generally associated with structured football built around positional discipline, quick transitions, energetic pressing and clear roles within a flexible system.
 His sides are typically organised without the ball and proactive in transition, while also showing trust in younger players and technically strong footballers.

 Legacy

-As a modern coach with a growing reputation, Amorim represents a new managerial generation shaped by tactical detail, modern training methods, and a willingness to build coherent team identities.
-His time at Manchester United forms a notable chapter in the club’s contemporary history, reflecting both the promise of his tactical approach and the challenges of delivering sustained success at the highest level. |
+Amorim represents a modern managerial generation shaped by tactical detail, modern training methods and a willingness to build coherent team identities.
+His time at Manchester United forms a notable chapter in the club’s contemporary managerial history.